ovi-lab/HPUI-Core/README.md

 # HPUI-Core
-This provides pacakge for using Hand Proximate User Interfaces (HPUI).
+This provides package for using Hand Proximate User Interfaces (HPUI).

 For the documentation visit https://ovi-lab.github.io/HPUI-Core